 Introduction to Entrepreneurship

-Every year Forbes releases the list of world’s top billionaires and arouses reader interest as Bill Gates, Warren Buffet, Carlos Slim Helu, Amancio Ortega among others vying for the top position based on their shareholdings and other wealth.
+Every year Forbes releases the list of the world’s top billionaires and arouses reader interest as Bill Gates, Warren Buffet, Carlos Slim Helu, Amancio Ortega, among others vying for the top position based on their shareholdings and other wealth.

 In the Indian context, Mukesh Ambani of Reliance Industries with $19.3 bn net worth, Dilip Sanghvi of Sun Pharmaceuticals with a net worth of $16.9 bn and Azim Premji of Wipro are the toppers.
 The list reveals one factor that is common to all of the billionaires- they are not workers or top employees but businessmen who took the risk to start their own entrepreneurship business or continued the glorious tradition set by their parents or grandparents.

-Therefore, it is quite evident that if you need to go beyond fixed income and uncertainties in life, you need to be not just a worker or remain in a ‘white collar job’ throughout your life, but venture out on your own.
-Yet most people do professional entrepreneurship courses such as engineering, medicine, entrepreneurship management or even liberal arts or commerce to get a good job not with the objective of venturing on their own at some point in the career.
+Therefore, it is quite evident that if you need to go beyond fixed income and uncertainties in life, you need to be not just a worker or remain in a ‘white-collar job’ throughout your life, but venture out on your own.
+Yet most people do professional entrepreneurship courses such as engineering, medicine, entrepreneurship management or even liberal arts or commerce to get a good job, not to venture on their own at some point in the career.

 Is Entrepreneurship For You?

-It is not uncommon for many young men and women to think that they are not capable of starting a business on their own.
-It may be due to lack of entrepreneurship ideas, unwillingness to take a risk, or not having sufficient entrepreneurship finance or infrastructure.
-It may be recalled that the legendary N R Narayana Murthy, who co-founded Infosys with few other professionals set up their venture in a car garage.
+It is not uncommon for many young men and women to think that they cannot start a business on their own.
+Due to a lack of entrepreneurship ideas, unwillingness to take a risk, or not having sufficient entrepreneurship finance or infrastructure.
+It may be recalled that the legendary N R Narayana Murthy, who co-founded Infosys with few other professionals, set up their venture in a car garage.

-Many banks refused to finance their project in the initial years and Murthy himself went to meet clients to market their services.
-Or name any big brand of today, it may have been mostly started from the garage of a house- Amazon, Harley Davidson, Apple, Google Microsoft, Hewlett Packard … One of the largest selling voltage stabilizers from South India had humble beginnings- the promoter Mr. Kochouseph Chittilapilly himself distributed the products directly to shops in a used scooter he bought and Rs 1 lakh he borrowed from his father who was a peasant.
-But now he is a millionaire having listed V-Guard industries and having operations in the leisure, electrical and manufacturing industry.
+Many banks refused to finance their project in the initial years, and Murthy himself met clients to market their services.
+Or name any big brand of today, it may have been mostly started from the garage of a house- Amazon, Harley Davidson, Apple, Google Microsoft, Hewlett Packard … One of the largest selling voltage stabilizers from South India had humble beginnings- the promoter Mr Kochouseph Chittilapilly himself distributed the products directly to shops in a used scooter he bought and Rs 1 lakh he borrowed from his father who was a peasant.
+But now, he is a millionaire, having listed V-Guard industries and having operations in the leisure, electrical and manufacturing industry.
 The legendary Dhirubhai Ambani rose from humble beginnings selling clothes in wholesale markets in Mumbai much before his Reliance Industries became known for its investments in petrochemicals, oil, and telecom.

 So what matters is not big money, infrastructure or bank funding, but a burning desire to make it top by relentlessly pursuing your idea.